groupdocs-conversion/Groupdocs-Conversion-Reference-Tutorials/content/english/java/email-formats/email-to-pdf-conversion-java-groupdocs/_index.md

 ### License Acquisition

 You can start with a free trial or request a temporary license for full functionality testing:

-- **Free Trial**: Download the library and explore basic features.
+- **Free Trial** – Download the library and explore basic features.
-- **Temporary License**: Apply for a temporary license [here](https://purchase.groupdocs.com/temporary-license/).
+- **Temporary License** – Apply for a temporary license [here](https://purchase.groupdocs.com/temporary-license/).
-- **Purchase**: For long-term use, consider purchasing a license from the [official site](https://purchase.groupdocs.com/buy).
+- **Purchase** – For long‑term use, consider buying a license from the [official site](https://purchase.groupdocs.com/buy).

 ### Basic Initialization

-To initialize the conversion process:
+Below is the minimal code you need to create a `Converter` instance and load an email with a timezone offset:

 ```java
 import com.groupdocs.conversion.Converter;